DLibatique/LATN102-S20/notes/14-relative.md

 - **quis est cui credāmus?** Who is there whom we would trust?
 - **eī nōn sunt quī hoc faciant.** They are not the kind of people who would do this.
 - **is erat quī veritātem dīceret**.
 He was the sort of guy who would speak the truth. (veritās, veritātis, f. - truth)
 - **nēmō est quī hostem petere possit**.
-There is no one who can attack the enemy.
+There is no one who can attack the enemy. (nēmō, neminis - nobody, no one)

 ### Practice Opportunity 4